ghoomfrog/silili/README.md

 - *kinti* is a backward hand in front of the chest, holding an invisible ball, clenching and unclenching.
 - *si* is a sideways "talking" hand gesture, not near the mouth.
 - *siw* is a downward flat hand with side-pointing fingers, in front of the forehead.
-- *kulu* is a hand near the ear, pointing up with the index.
+- *jaw* is a hand near the ear, pointing up with the index.
-- *tuku* is an upward finger-rubbing gesture.
+- *tiw* is an upward finger-rubbing gesture.
 - *paj* is a fist moving up and down in front of the chest.
 - *win* is a thumbs-up near the face.
 - *wiki* is a raised pinkie.